AntoLonergan/ApiAssignment/README.md

  + Feature 18 = Can Update the subs that are saved with mongoose.
  + Feature 19 = Changed settings so that seed information stays constant and will not reset every time.
  + Feature 20 = Pagination added to api side.
+ + Feature 21 = Added Delete to users
+ + Feature 22 = Added Delete to subs
 ## Installation Requirements

 Nothing extra than what was used in the labs has to be added.